 The Roku Premiere, Premiere+, and Ultra are capable of streaming 4K content, assuming that you have the compatible equipment.
 Many users have come across the above error message when trying to enable 4K for the first time.

 Something to keep in mind here is that every device in the chain between the Roku player and the TV has to be HDCP 2.2 compliant.
 For example, while your TV supports 4K content, not every HDMI port is HDCP 2.2 compliant, so you will have to check the owner’s manual to confirm which port is the one that will work.
+If the port is HDCP 2.2 compliant but you’re not seeing anything, you can also try to examine the HDMI cable you’re using, as well, to ensure it can play 4K and/or 4K HDR content.
+Even using a cable longer than 15 feet might cause issues but this is more rare.

 If you are connecting to the Roku player through an AVR, the AVR must also be compatible.
 If you have a 4K TV, and your AVR does not support HDCP 2.2, you can still get both 4K video and use your AVR by connecting the Roku player directly to the HDCP 2.2 input on your TV, and using either ARC (Audio Return Channel) or S/PDIF to route the audio from the TV back to the AVR.